Welcome!

 We consider micro-, meso- and macro-scale brain circuits as dynamical systems that collectively produce functional computations and, ultimately, cognition and behavior.
 Here, the keyword is “collectively”, and, briefly, we could say that “the whole is more (and different) than the sum of the parts”.
 Analogously, pathologies are usually interpreted in terms of damage to system’s parts (“hardware”), while they may, especially in early stages, build-up from alterations of system’s dynamics (“software”).

-We combine data collection with state-of-the-art experimental techniques (R. Goutagny) with sophisticated analytical tools including machine-learning, information theory, network science and computational modeling (D. Battaglia), all conducted at different spatial and temporal scales, to dissect the potential cognitive algorithms mediated by neural oscillations and other neural dynamics patterns.
+We combine data collection with state-of-the-art experimental techniques (R. Goutagny) with sophisticated analytical tools including machine-learning, information theory, network science and computational modeling (D. Battaglia, J. Bahuguna), all conducted at different spatial and temporal scales, to dissect the potential cognitive algorithms mediated by neural oscillations and other neural dynamics patterns.
 The cross-fertilization between theory and experiments is central in our research.
 In our agnostic approaches, we try refraining from averaging over long times and many trials, as we believe that fluctuations are not mere noise, but that their spatiotemporal organization and non-linearities conveys rich information which can be revealed without a priori assumptions.
 We thus naturally focus on phenomena such as oscillatory bursting, cross-frequency coupling, dynamic functional connectivity and switching between states.
 We adapt our analysis and modelling approaches to very different types of neural signals, from single units and LFPs to brain-wide EEG and fMRI (human, NHP, rodent, cultures…).

 Highlights